Open-CMSIS-Pack/Open-CMSIS-Pack-Spec/README.md

 Rules:
 - Breaking/incompatible changes are not accepted and require further discussion

-Exceptions:
-- Extending the `DeviceVendorEnum` does not require a version increment of the schema version.

 Step 1:
 Edit the PACK.xsd file updating `<date>=dd. mmm yyyy` and `<version>=major.minor.patch` (Semantic Version) in:
 - `$Date: <date>`